Check your inbox.

 Menorca hosts vibrant and exciting fiestas throughout the summer, most notably the Ciutadella's fiesta in honour of Sant Joan (St John) towards the end of June.
 Visiting this event is a great chance to blend with the locals and marvel at the locally bred horses, who are the stars of the show.
 Covered in ribbons and rosettes, the riders, or caxiers, ride through the streets and show off their skills, jumping and dancing to local music.

 Menorca may be a relatively small island but there are plenty of exciting ways to traverse it.
-Explorers can travel around the island by almost any transport imaginable, from jet ski to horse back.
+Explorers can travel around the island by almost any transport imaginable, from jet ski to horseback.
 Though Menorca is less of a party paradise than Ibiza, and less touristy than Majorca, it offers an oasis to people looking to escape and enjoy quiet unspoilt beaches, vibrant culture and a beautiful island paradise to explore.

 When to Go